Woman calls 911, gets killed by Minneapolis police, source says

 - She was killed by Minneapolis police, but authorities have not explained how or why

-(CNN)A woman shot and killed by Minneapolis police had called 911 to report a possible crime near her home, a source who knew her said
+(CNN)A woman shot and killed by Minneapolis police had called 911 to report a possible crime near her home, a source who knew her said.

 Justine Ruszczyk called 911 on Saturday night because she thought a sexual assault might be taking place in a back alley near her home, the source said.